WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

     as :code:`waves(1) = waveClass('regularCIC')`, the following :code:`waves(#)` object should
     initialized the same way.

-Addtionally, the multiple Wave-Spectra can be visualized as elaborated in:
+Addtionally, the multiple Wave-Spectra can be visualized as elaborated in :ref:`user-advanced-features-wave-markers`.
-`WEC-Sim Visualization Wave Markers <http://wec-sim.github.io/WEC-Sim/main/user/advanced_features.html#wave-markers>`_.
 The user needs to define the marker parameters for each Wave-Spectra, as one would for a single Wave-Spectra.

 Here is an example of 2 Wave-Spectra being visualized using the wave wave-markers feature: